JUNE 20–NOVEMBER 1, 2026

 OVERVIEW

-An immersive installation by award-winning artist Cynthia Daignault, inspired by Thomas Cole (1801-1848), of 360 landscape paintings, 8×10 inches each, created on a road trip across the United States.
-Light Atlas functions as a portrait of the land that Cynthia Daignault encountered on a five-month road trip in 2014, following the outer perimeter of the contiguous United States.
-She realized that although numerous male artists had famously taken cross-country trips in the name of their art, the story of a woman undertaking a similar creative adventure had yet to be told.
-She stopped about every 27 miles, capturing the view from her truck window with a sketch or a photograph.
+Contemporary Vistas – Cynthia Daignault: Light Atlas is an immersive installation by award-winning artist Cynthia Daignault, inspired by Thomas Cole (1801-1848), of 360 landscape paintings, 8×10 inches each, created on a road trip across the United States.
+Light Atlas functions as a portrait of the land that Cynthia Daignault encountered on a nine-month road trip in 2014, following the outer perimeter of the contiguous United States.
+Reflecting on the numerous male artists that had famously taken cross-country trips in the 19th and 20th centuries in the name of their art, she questioned the relative absence of women undertaking similar creative adventures from dominant historical narratives.
+She stopped about every 25 miles, capturing the view from her truck window with a sketch or a photograph.

 Thomas Cole: Painting the Nature of America at the Thomas Cole National Historic Site is supported by The National Endowment for the Humanities: Democracy demands wisdom.